Home / Career Guides / Firefighter

 How to become a firefighter

-Step 1: Obtain a high school diploma or GED
+Step 1: Finish high school

 Step 2: Keep a clean record

-Step 3: Obtain an EMT certification
+Step 3: Get EMT certified

 Step 4: Apply for jobs

-Step 5: Pass written and physical tests
+Step 5: Pass the tests

-Step 6: Complete the firefighter training academy
+Step 6: Go to firefighter training academy

-Step 7: Complete a probationary period
+Step 7: Finish a probationary period

 How much do firefighters make?

-Working conditions, such as the level of hazard or the size of the community served, can also affect compensation.
-Other factors include educational qualifications and specialized training, which can lead to higher paying roles within the fire department.
-Union membership and the size of the employing organization can further impact salary figures.
+Compensation for firefighters is influenced by their level of experience and location.
+Working conditions, such as the level of hazard or the size of the community served, can also affect pay.
+Union membership and the size of the employing organization can further impact their salary figures.

 Highest paying states

-• New Jersey – $89,350
+• New Jersey: $89,350

-• California – $81,580
+• California: $81,580

-• Washington – $78,180
+• Washington: $78,180

-• New York – $76,470
+• New York: $76,470

-• Nevada – $73,860
+• Nevada: $73,860

 Browse firefighter salary data by market